-The term self-discipline is also referred to as self-control.
-To be self-disciplined an individual needs to control or ignore his or her own impulses to meet an end goal.
-In simple terms: We ignore strong impulses for something we want in order to get something we want more.
+The term ‘self-discipline’ is also referred to as self-control.
+A self-disciplined individual needs to control or ignore his or her own impulses to meet an end goal.
+In simple terms: we ignore strong impulses for something we want in order to get something we want more.

 For children, self-discipline is not trying to control their behavior.
 It’s about teaching them to control their own behavior.
-A child who shows signs of self-discipline will do their homework, chores, and more without being nagged or pressured into completing essential life tasks.
+A child showing signs of self-discipline can do their homework, chores, and more without nagging or pressure to completing essential life tasks.

-To help you get a better perspective of what self-discipline looks like in children, here’s some examples of self-discipline versus no self-discipline situations.
+To help you get a better perspective of what self-discipline looks like in children, here are some examples of self-discipline versus no self-discipline situations.